 It is an exceptionally enriching and stimulating subject.
 While many pupils opt to take Art for GCSE because they greatly enjoy the subject and/or because they possess natural artistic flair, the vast majority do so because they recognise its broader educational value.
 The increasing dominance of visual communication in the modern world – perhaps one of its defining features – means that art is a very important academic subject.
 It is worth noting that in the UK economy, the Creative Sector (underpinned by visual artists) is second only to the Financial Sector as a generator of income for the Exchequer.

 Other information you may want to know… A few myths dispelled:

 As part of the course you will learn the creative Art and Design process by producing research, ideas, recordings and presenting this in a sketchbook using the following mediums:

 Fine Art: for example drawing, painting, sculpture, installation, lens-/light-based media, photography and the moving image, printmaking, mixed media and land art.

-Component 1: must show evidence of working in areas of study drawn from two or more of the units taking into account the distinguishing characteristics of art, craft and design.
+Component 1: must show evidence of working in areas of study drawn from two or more of the units taking into account the distinguishing characteristics of art and design.

 Component 2: must show evidence of areas of study drawn from one or more of the units.